-The displacement load diagrams of a 3-story concrete structure for 4 different soil types (see Fig. 5).
-In the displacement load diagram, the vertical axis is shown as the ratio of the load borne by the frame to the load of the code so that a proper comparison can be made between the bearing capacity of the frame for different soils.
+The displacement load diagrams of a 3-story concrete structure for 4 different soil types are presented (see Fig. 5).
+In the displacement load diagram, the vertical axis represents the ratio of the load borne by the frame to the code-specified load, allowing for a proper comparison of the bearing capacity of the frame for different soils.
 In the horizontal axis, the relocation of the roof is also given.
 As can be seen from Fig. 5, by changing the type of soil for 3-story structures, the rate of increase of the load-bearing ratio to the load of the regulation is reduced.
-Concrete structures with 3-story structures, for type 1 and type 2 soils, type 3, and type 4, have load bearing ratios of 4.78, 2.24, 1.66 and 1.12, respectively, which show an increase in bearing capacity compared to the amount.
+Concrete structures with 3-story structures, for type 1, type 2, type 3, and type 4 soils, have load bearing ratios of 4.78, 2.24, 1.66, and 1.12, respectively, which show varying bearing capacities.

-Fig. 5 Diagram of the effect of soil type on the displacement of a 3-story structure by comparison with other floors
+Fig. 5.
+Diagram of the effect of soil type on the displacement of a 3-story structure by comparison with other floors

-The final capacity provided by the standard is 2800.
-To determine the absorbed energy and ductility of the frame, the last load capacity value was limited to 0.8 final loads and the diagrams were redrawn.
+The standard provides a final capacity of 2800.
+To determine the absorbed energy and ductility of the frame, the last load capacity value was limited to 0.8 of the final loads, and the diagrams were redrawn.
 Using the surface below the displacement load diagram, the absorbed energy of the system was determined.
-Table 2 shows the amount of energy absorbed, the final displacement and the ratio of bearing capacity to the standard base shear; It should be noted that the final displacement is equal to the displacement corresponding to the place in the diagram where the structure has lost 20% of its bearing capacity.
+Table 2 shows the amount of energy absorbed, the final displacement, and the ratio of bearing capacity to the standard base shear.
+It should be noted that the final displacement corresponds to the point in the diagram where the structure has lost 20% of its bearing capacity.